deepomicslab/FR_Hierarchy_Gut/readme.md

 ## script of completeness (script_completeness)

+1. completeness
 Compute the module completeness of each taxon (including NAFLD 16s OTU).

+2. test_diff
-test_diff is used to test completeness enrichment based one the GCN prior GCN structure and **should be used after GCN_tree script in script_GCN_d3**
+Test completeness enrichment based one the GCN prior GCN structure and **should be used after GCN_tree script in script_GCN_d3**

 ## script of prior GCN structure (script_GCN_d3)